GiGurra/heisenberg/README.md

 # Heisenberg
-A scala library for handling dynamic and evolving [key,value] data when you're uncertain about its model, if there is no model, or you just don't care. - Get the best of both dynamic and static worlds.
+A scala library for handling dynamic and evolving [key,value] data when you're uncertain about its model, if there is no model, or you just don't care.

 * Heisenberg is very much WIP..
 Examples & doc pending.
   * All suggestions appreciated